Vegan Multivitamins Buyer Guide

 Children in Vegan Households May Need Some Special Attention

 Children grow fast.
-They’re using up the vitamins, minerals, and calories they ingest on a daily basis.
+All that energy and growth need fuel and lots of it.
+They use the vitamins, minerals, and calories they ingest daily.
 Their bodies are changing a little bit every day, and they need all the support they can get.
-They need plenty of sleep, plenty of exercise, and full bellies while they’re growing.
+Plenty of sleep, regular exercise, and nutritious foods set the building blocks for a healthy future.

 The Takeaway